de-grote/aoc2016/readme.md

 * day 9: Doable if it wasn't for me using the worst names possible for variables, also gotta love recursion over impure functions.

+* day 10: Loved the moment when I realised all the commands had to be executed when possable instead of in order and I had to rewrite all my code.

 ---

 Thanks for reading!